IcazaG/Genome-resolved-metabolic-potential-of-colony-associated-bacteria/README.md

 ---

-## How to use this guide

-This document describes, step by step, how anyone with access to an HPC cluster and basic command-line skills can replicate the full bioinformatic workflow: from raw sequencing reads to functionally annotated, phylogenetically validated metagenome-assembled genomes (MAGs).

----

 ## 0. Experimental design: what samples are being analyzed

-> [!IMPORTANT]
-> Read this section before running anything.
-It determines how the data can — and cannot — be compared.

 - The analysis covers **seven enrichment cultures** of *Microcystis aeruginosa* (`E1`–`E7`), each listed as a row in `result/metadata.txt` under the `SampleID` column.
 - **`E3` is a technical re-sequencing replicate of `E2`**, and **`E5` is a technical re-sequencing replicate of `E4`**.
 They come from the **same genomic DNA extract** as `E2` and `E4` respectively — simply re-sequenced (a repeat run of the same library) — not independent biological cultures or extractions.